-Clearway Energy LLC, together with its consolidated subsidiaries, or the Company, is an investor in and owner of modern, sustainable and long-term contracted assets across North America.
+Clearway Energy, Inc., together with its consolidated subsidiaries, or the Company, is a publicly-traded energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
 On August 31, 2018, NRG Energy, Inc., or NRG, transferred its full ownership interest in the Company to Clearway Energy Group LLC, or CEG, the holder of NRG's renewable energy development and operations platform, and subsequently sold 100% of its interest in CEG to GIP, referred to hereinafter as the GIP Transaction.
-As a result of the GIP Transaction, GIP indirectly acquired a 45.2% economic interest in the Company and a 55% voting interest in the Clearway, Inc. GIP is an independent fund manager that invests in infrastructure assets in energy and transport sectors.
+As a result of the GIP Transaction, GIP indirectly acquired a 45.2% economic interest in Clearway Energy LLC and a 55% voting interest in the Company.
+GIP is an independent fund manager that invests in infrastructure assets in energy and transport sectors.
 The Company is sponsored by GIP through its portfolio company, CEG.

 The Company's environmentally-sound asset portfolio includes over 5,875 MW of wind, solar and natural gas-fired power generation facilities.
+Through this diversified and contracted portfolio, the Company endeavors to provide its investors with stable and growing dividend income.
 Nearly all of these assets sell substantially all of their output pursuant to long-term offtake agreements with creditworthy counterparties.
 The weighted average remaining contract duration of these offtake agreements was approximately 13 years as of December 31, 2019 based on CAFD.
 The Company also owns thermal infrastructure assets with an aggregate steam and chilled water capacity of 1,530 net MWt and electric generation capacity of 139 net MW.
 These thermal infrastructure assets provide steam, hot and/or chilled water, and, in some instances, electricity to commercial businesses, universities, hospitals and governmental units in multiple locations, principally through long-term contracts or pursuant to rates regulated by state utility commissions.

-Clearway Energy Inc. consolidates the results of Clearway Energy LLC through its controlling interest, with CEG's interest shown as noncontrolling interest in the financial statements.
-The holders of Clearway, Inc.'s outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
+The Company consolidates the results of Clearway Energy LLC through its controlling interest, with CEG's interest shown as noncontrolling interest in the financial statements.
+The holders of the Company's outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
 CEG receives its distributions from Clearway Energy LLC through its ownership of Clearway Energy LLC Class B and Class D units.

-As a result of the Clearway, Inc. Class C common stock issuances during the year ended December 31, 2019, Clearway, Inc. currently owns 57.01% of the economic interests of the Company, with CEG retaining 42.99% of the economic interests of the Company.
-For further discussion, see Item 15 - Note 11, Members' Equity.
+As a result of the Class C common stock issuance in December of 2019, the Company owns 57.01% of the economic interests of Clearway Energy LLC, with CEG retaining 42.99% of the economic interests of Clearway Energy LLC as of December 31, 2019.
+For further discussion, see Item 15 - Note 12, Stockholders' Equity.